On fully nonlinear parabolic mean field games with nonlocal and local diffusions

 \begin{proposition} If $V$ is a Lyapunov function, then for every $r>0$ the set

 is tight and then compact by the Prokhorov theorem. \end{proposition} \begin{proof} Notice that the set $\mathcal{P}_{V,r}$ is closed.
 Let $\epsilon>0$.
-Since $\lim_{|x|\to\infty}V(x) = \infty$, the set $K_\epsilon = \{x:V(x)\leq \frac{r}{\epsilon}\}$ is compact.
+Since $\lim\limits_{|x|\to\infty}V(x) = \infty$, the set $K_\epsilon = \{x:V(x)\leq \frac{r}{\epsilon}\}$ is compact.
 Then it follows from the Chebyshev inequality that for every $m\in\mathcal{P}_{V,r}$,

-Hence the set $\mathcal{P}_{V,r}$ is tight and thus compact by the Prokhorov theorem. \end{proof} The reverse statement is also true. \begin{lemma} If the set $\Pi\subset\PX$ is tight, then there exists a Lyapunov function~$V$ such that $m[V]\leq 1$ for every $m\in\Pi$. \end{lemma} \begin{proof} We proceed in steps, constructing successive functions, which accumulate properties required by \autoref{def:lyapunov} and are adequately integrable.
+Hence the set $\mathcal{P}_{V,r}$ is tight and thus compact by the Prokhorov theorem. \end{proof} The reverse statement is also true. \begin{lemma} If the set $\Pi\subset\PX$ is tight, then there exists a Lyapunov function~$V$ such that $m[V]\leq 1$ for every $m\in\Pi$. \end{lemma} This result is crucial for our paper and is the reason why our findings hold without moment assumptions.
+The proof is given in \autoref{appendix:comparison}.

-\begin{step*}{Integrability, monotonicity, unboundedness} The conclusion of this step is essentially stated in \cite[Example~8.6.5\,(\emph{ii})]{MR2267655}, but a complete proof is lacking and the precise function $v_0$, which we need, cannot be extracted.
-Let